AquaticEcoDynamics/glm-py/docs/blog/posts/sparkling-lake-tutorial.md

 )
 ```

-Let's repeat the same for the `&morphometry` block to define the structure of Sparkling Lake:
+Let's repeat the same for the `&morphometry` block - use the `NMLMorphometry` class:

 ```python
 morphometry = nml.NMLMorphometry(